 - Unparalleled program reputation…school administrators want Milligan grads

 The Milligan M.Ed. in Curriculum & Teaching is a non-licensure program.
 It is designed for individuals who already hold a teaching licensure who wish to earn a master’s degree in education for salary and career advancement or for those who do not need teaching licensure for their career goals.

 Milligan’s Master of Education program is one of the most economical education programs in our region and is even priced below the state university rate.
 Students in this program are eligible to apply for state and federal tuition assistance programs and for employer reimbursement when applicable.
 Ask us how our costs compare to other similar institutions and programs!

 For many decades, Milligan has enjoyed a strong partnership with area school systems.
-The college’s reputation for producing well-prepared, creative, committed teachers is unparalleled.
+The University’s reputation for producing well-prepared, creative, committed teachers is unparalleled.
 School administrators consistently look to Milligan as a resource for both hiring and training, regularly calling on faculty to lead workshops for in-services and to collaborate on various education issues.
 Thousands of our graduates are serving as teachers, coaches, counselors, and administrators in schools across the United States.

 Caring Faculty & Personal Attention

 At Milligan, graduate courses are taught by professors with doctorates in education or related fields, or by individuals with master’s degrees who have been recognized as outstanding in elementary or secondary teaching.
 The teaching staff includes faculty with a wide variety of experiences in education in both urban and rural settings.

 Graduate courses at Milligan are small, allowing professors to interact closely with students for individual attention and supervision throughout their program.
 Our faculty are role models and mentors, and they will challenge you and stretch your mind and spirit.